-SCHEDULE NR INSTRUCTIONS 2014 (Rev. 12/29/14)

-IMPORTANT INFORMATION BEFORE YOU BEGIN

-- Use Schedule NR if you are a nonresident or filing as a part year resident. - Check the Schedule NR box on the front of the SC1040. - Attach Schedule NR and a copy of your federal return to your completed SC1040. - Do not submit Schedule NR separately. - We are unable to process your return if Schedule NR is submitted separately and without a social security number or individual taxpayer identification number (ITIN).

-ITIN - INDIVIDUAL TAXPAYER IDENTIFICATION NUMBER:

-It is mandatory that you provide your social security number on this tax form.
-If you are a nonresident or resident alien and cannot get a Social Security number, you may contact the Internal Revenue Service to apply for and obtain an Individual Taxpayer Identification Number (ITIN) for the purpose of filing income tax returns.
-South Carolina will accept this number in lieu of a Social Security number for the purposes of processing your individual income tax returns.
+SCHEDULE NR INSTRUCTIONS 2016 (Rev. 10/10/16) IMPORTANT INFORMATION BEFORE YOU BEGIN - Use Schedule NR if you are a nonresident or filing as a part year resident. - Check the Schedule NR box on the front of the SC1040. - Attach Schedule NR and a copy of your federal return to your completed SC1040. - Do not submit Schedule NR separately. - We are unable to process your return if Schedule NR is submitted separately and without a social security number or individual taxpayer identification number (ITIN).
+ITIN - INDIVIDUAL TAXPAYER IDENTIFICATION NUMBER: It is mandatory that you provide your social security number on this tax form.
+If you are a nonresident or resident alien and cannot get a social security number, you may contact the Internal Revenue Service to apply for and obtain an individual taxpayer identification number (ITIN) for the purpose of filing income tax returns.
+South Carolina will accept this number in lieu of a social security number for the purposes of processing your individual income tax returns.
 For information on obtaining an ITIN, please contact the Internal Revenue Service at 1-800-829-1040 or www.irs.gov.

-LINE INSTRUCTIONS FOR SCHEDULE NR

-The references to form numbers and line descriptions on federal income tax forms were correct at the time of printing.
-If they have changed and you are unable to determine the proper line to use, please contact the Department of Revenue.
+LINE INSTRUCTIONS FOR SCHEDULE NR The references to form numbers and line descriptions on federal income tax forms were correct at the time of printing.
+If they have changed and you are unable to determine the proper line to use, please contact the SC Department of Revenue.
 These instructions are to be used as a guide in the preparation of the South Carolina Schedule NR and are not intended to cover all provisions of the law.

-INCOME AND EXCLUSIONS

-For lines 1-15 enter on the appropriate lines of Schedule NR all income and losses.

-- Indicate losses by placing the figure in brackets. - Enter in Column A your total income as reported on your federal return. - Enter in Column B only the income subject to South Carolina income tax. - Round-off all amounts to the nearest whole dollar.
+Individual income tax questions can be emailed to IITax@dor.sc.gov.
+INCOME AND EXCLUSIONS For lines 1-15 enter on the appropriate lines of Schedule NR all income and losses. - Indicate losses by placing the figure in brackets. - Enter in Column A your total income as reported on your federal return. - Enter in Column B only the income subject to South Carolina income tax. - Round-off all amounts to the nearest whole dollar.

 Income on lines 1-15 must be modified in some cases.
-The following line by line instructions provide explanations of the amount to be entered in Column B.

-Line 1 - WAGES, SALARIES, TIPS, etc.
+The following line by line instructions provide explanations of the amount to be entered in Column B. Line 1 - WAGES, SALARIES, TIPS, etc.

 Enter in Column B wages, salaries, tips or other compensation you received as an employee reported as South Carolina income on your W-2s and wages you earned while a resident of South Carolina.
-If you are a nonresident servicemember, see below:

-Do not include in Column A:
+If you are a nonresident servicemember, see below: Do not include in Column A: